 The policies of the Antioch General Plan and Municipal Code limit development within the 100-year flood hazard zones, minimize encroachment along floodways, and establish development standards required for permitted uses in flood hazard areas.
-However, it is anticipated that some areas of the 100-year flood hazard zone, north of East Antioch Creek and east of Phillips Lane, will be graded and filled.
+However, it is anticipated that a large portion of the 100 year flood plain, north of East Antioch Creek and east of Phillips Lane, will be graded and filled.